gruntwork-io/boilerplate/README.md

 [requirements](#features).
 We list these alternatives below as a thank you to the creators of those projects for inspiring many of the ideas in Boilerplate and so you can try out other projects if Boilerplate doesn't work for you:

+* [cookiecutter](https://pypi.org/project/cookiecutter/): Project generator written in Python.
+Uses Jinja templates, which are reasonably pleasant to work with, and has a huge community.
+However, the dependency on Python makes cross-platform usage tricky, and the `cookiecutter.json` file is quite limited in what you can do.
 * [yeoman](http://yeoman.io/): Project generator written in JavaScript.
 Good UI and huge community.
 However, very focused on generating web projects, and creating new generators is complicated and built around NPM.
 Not clear if it supports non-interactive mode.